For as long as man has been around, we’ve been trying to develop newer, better ways to hunt.

 These protect your arms from dry firing rebound, as well as offer a bit of strength and stability.

-Bow hunting has a higher chance of injury than any other type of archery in the world, and most of those are dry fire mishaps.
+Bow hunting has a higher chance of injury than any other type of archery in the world, and most of those are dry fire mishaps, so exercise proper care for good reason.

 When you’re holding onto the string for a prolonged period of time, sometimes it just slips out of your grasp ever so slightly.